Thumbnail Editor - Fix Any Thumbnail Without Starting Over

 Is this thumbnail editor completely free to use?

-You can try Thumbnail Studioo free for 7 days with full access to every feature: AI editing, canvas tools, text tools, and HD export with no watermarks.
-Start your 7-day free trial.
+You can try Thumbnail Studioo free for 3 days with full access to every feature: AI editing, canvas tools, text tools, and HD export with no watermarks.
+Start your 3-day free trial.

 How do I edit text that is already baked into my thumbnail image?

 This is one of the trickier problems in thumbnail editing because text that has been flattened into an image cannot simply be selected and retyped like in a word processor.
-Thumbnail Studioo handles this by using AI to identify text regions in your uploaded image.
-Once detected, you can either remove the existing text and replace it with new text using the text tool, or use the inpainting feature to intelligently fill in the area where text used to be.
+Thumbnail Studioo handles this with a prompt, describe the change ("replace the title text with...", "remove the text in the corner") and the AI edits the flattened image directly.
 For best results, use a background that is relatively simple behind your text, which makes the AI replacement look more natural.

 Can I remove and replace backgrounds from my thumbnails?

-Yes, background removal is one of the most popular features in Thumbnail Studioo.
-Upload your thumbnail and click the Remove Background button.
-The AI analyzes the image to identify the main subject, whether that is a person, object, or focal point, and removes everything else while preserving fine details like hair strands and complex edges.
-Once the background is gone, you have several options: add a solid color, apply a gradient, upload a new background image, or generate a custom background using the AI generator.
-The entire process takes just a few seconds and maintains the quality of your subject.
+Yes, background removal is one of the most popular things creators use Thumbnail Studioo for.
+Upload your thumbnail and describe what you want, for example "remove the background and replace it with a solid dark blue."
+The AI analyzes the image to identify the main subject, whether that is a person, object, or focal point, and replaces everything else while preserving fine details like hair strands and complex edges.
+You can ask for a solid color, a gradient, or a fully AI-generated new background in the same prompt.
+The entire process takes about 30 seconds and maintains the quality of your subject.

 What image formats and sizes does the editor support?